jchai002/choir-justice-supplies/us/en/voicemail.markdown

 ### From your Ooma Office IP phone

-If you would like to check your voicemail, just pick up the phone and press the messages button or dial your own extension number.
+If you would like to check your voicemail, pick up the phone, press the messages button, or just dial your own extension number.

 **Note:** The first time you access your voicemail, you will be prompted to select a new PIN during the initial setup process for your voicemail box.

 ### From another Ooma Office phone or from an outside phone line

 If you would like to check your voicemail from another Ooma Office phone or from an outside phone line, wait until the call rolls to voicemail and then press [*] and enter your PIN.
-If this is the first time you access your voicemail, you will need your PIN.
+If you are accessing your voicemail for the first time, you will need your PIN.
 If you do not have this number, contact your System Administrator to have them set a new PIN so that you can log in the first time.

-### Dialing through the virtual receptionist
+### Dialling through the virtual receptionist

 If you are out of the office and do not have a direct phone number to reach your extension, you can dial in to your Voicemail through the virtual receptionist.
 Simply call the Ooma Office number that is answered by the Virtual Receptionist and press [*] when the call connects.
 Next, dial your extension number and then enter your PIN.